adaxu92/lovelace-provisions-app/README.md

 # Lovelace Provisions
-    - A daily forecasting web app based on your horoscope sign.
+    - A daily forecasting web app based on user's horoscope sign.

 ## Using:
  - Ruby on Rails